Compare/contrast the Character Sheet for the source anime

 - "Kill your family!
 Kill your family!" from the "Kill Your Family Show".

-- Comedic Sociopathy: Most of his antics.
-And the whole hugging deal.
+- Comedic Sociopathy: Most of his antics come from the hilarious ways he hurts people.
+Again, there's the whole hugging deal.

-- Deadly Hug: He makes it an art form.
+- Deadly Hug: He makes it an art form, since asking for a hug for him means he wants to kill you.

 - Deadpan Snarker: Unlike Marik, who wouldn't know sarcasm if it bit him in his leather-clad butt, Melvin is this when he's not just being Axe Crazy.
 And sometimes when he is as well.